odonto/odonto/README.md

 1. Install Sphinx with `pip install sphinx`

-1. Move to the documentation directory `cd docs`

-1. Build the documentation to your target format - for instance: `make html`
+1. Build the documentation to your target format - for instance: `make -C docs html`